FRC1466/RobotCode2025-Remake/2025RemakeDocs/docs/Code Explanation/Navigation.md

 This section will cover the core components of the robot code, organized into three main categories:

 ## Subsystems
-Hardware abstractions and control logic for each robot mechanism (drivetrain, vision, superstructure, etc.)
+Hardware abstractions and control logic for each robot mechanism (drivetrain, vision, choreographer, etc.)

 ## Commands
 Action sequences and behaviors that coordinate subsystems to accomplish specific tasks